When will pandemic allow area companies to bring back entire staffs to offices?

 The electronics test equipment and software maker has not set a date for the entire staff to resume work on the Santa Rosa campus, but it is monitoring the “COVID-19 situation,” said Hamish Gray, senior vice president.

-Same goes for Jackson Family Wines of Santa Rosa, a top 10 U.S. wine producer led by its flagship brand Kendall-Jackson.
-Half of the 1,150-member team in Sonoma County — winemakers, vineyard, cellar and tasting room workers, among others — is present on-site, while the other half remains at home on the job.
+Same goes for Jackson Family Wines of Santa Rosa, a top-10 U.S. wine producer led by its flagship brand Kendall-Jackson.
+Half of the 1,150-member team in Sonoma County — winemakers and vineyard, cellar and tasting room workers, among others — is present on-site, while the other half remains at home on the job.

 Galen McCorkle, a company spokeswoman, also said a full return date is “TBD at this point” contingent on the lingering coronavirus.